nikitavoloboev/data/focusing/habits.md

 # Habits

-I use [Streaks](https://streaksapp.com) iOS app to track my essential life habits.
+I once used [Streaks](https://streaksapp.com) iOS app to track my essential life habits.

 ![](https://i.imgur.com/SvGbgFs.jpg)

 The 6 habits are an essential subset of more general [rules](rules.md) I want to follow in life.
+I don't use the app any more as these habits are fully ingrained into my lifestyle.

 ## Habits described

 `Sleep 8 hours` is autofilled through my health data.
-I get notification at `22:20` to remind me it's time for sleep & checking in habits I completed today.

 `Cardio / Weights` is autofilled through my health data.
 It includes workout minutes from running/cycling & bodyweight/lifting workouts.
 Bodyweight/lifting is tracked with [Strong](https://strong.app) & [Streaks Workout](https://streaksworkout.com) apps.
 It also includes yoga (tracked with [Down Dog](https://www.downdogapp.com)).